 Electric Water Heater Troubleshooting and Repair: The Basics

 - When I say “water heater," I am referring to a 30-gallon electric water heater, but the same principles described below will apply to a 60- or 90-gallon unit.

 - The unit is powered with 240 volts and contains two heating elements and two thermostats.

 - Of the two heating elements, only one is used at a time.
 One is located at the bottom and the other at the top, and when the bottom reaches the set temperature, the heating element shuts off and the top one kicks on.
 This cycle repeats.

 - If you are getting hot water for only a couple of minutes, then you may need to adjust the temperature on the thermostats.
 However, make sure that you turn off the power to the water heater before you take off the access panels to the thermostats.

-I will be going over some basic troubleshooting here, for not gas, not tankless, but electric heaters.
+I will be going over some basic troubleshooting here, not for gas, not for tankless, but for electric heaters.
 If you need information on the other types, I am sure you can find an article elsewhere.
 Here, I cover everything that you need to know about electric water heaters.